-Verissimo SystemVerilog Testbench Linter is a coding guideline and verification methodology compliance checker that enables engineers to perform a thorough audit of their testbenches.
+Verissimo SystemVerilog Linter is a coding guideline and verification methodology compliance checker that enables engineers to perform a thorough audit of their design and verification code.

 Prevents incorrect functionality and performance issues.

 Automates coding guidelines checking, including UVM Compliance.

 Simplifies code maintenance.

 Identifies dead code and copy & paste code.

 SystemVerilog provides powerful constructs and a high level of programming flexibility.
 Its capabilities meet today's complex design and verification requirements, but at the same time introduce new challenges in code development.
 For example, the ability to implement the same functionality in multiple ways may impact the simulation performance or lead to unexpected behavior.

 A SystemVerilog compiler checks whether the source code follows the IEEE 1800 standard rules and as such, it flags only language-specific syntactic and semantic errors.
 However, the absence of compilation errors does not give any indication of code reliability and maintainability.
 Nor does it imply that best coding practices have been implemented and compliance with the recommended methodologies like UVM has been met.